 What is National Beverage worth?

 The stock seems fairly valued at the moment according to my valuation model.
-It’s trading around 19.98% above my intrinsic value, which means if you buy National Beverage today, you’d be paying a relatively fair price for it.
-And if you believe that the stock is really worth $34.09, there’s only an insignificant downside when the price falls to its real value.
-So, is there another chance to buy low in the future?
-Given that National Beverage’s share is fairly volatile (i.e. its price movements are magnified relative to the rest of the market) this could mean the price can sink lower, giving us an opportunity to buy later on.
-This is based on its high beta, which is a good indicator for share price volatility.
+It’s trading around 15% below my intrinsic value, which means if you buy National Beverage today, you’d be paying a reasonable price for it.
+And if you believe the company’s true value is $61.72, then there’s not much of an upside to gain from mispricing.
+Although, there may be an opportunity to buy in the future.
+This is because National Beverage’s beta (a measure of share price volatility) is high, meaning its price movements will be exaggerated relative to the rest of the market.
+If the market is bearish, the company’s shares will likely fall by more than the rest of the market, providing a prime buying opportunity.

 What kind of growth will National Beverage generate?

 Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
 Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
 With profit expected to grow by a double-digit 16% over the next couple of years, the outlook is positive for National Beverage.
 It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

 Are you a shareholder?
 It seems like the market has already priced in FIZZ’s positive outlook, with shares trading around its fair value.
 However, there are also other important factors which we haven’t considered today, such as the track record of its management team.
 Have these factors changed since the last time you looked at the stock?
 Will you have enough confidence to invest in the company should the price drop below its fair value?